Optimal transport for vector Gaussian mixture models: Introduction

-The problem that motivated the present work arose when the authors were working with certain medical images.
-The object was to compute optimal mass transport while preserving key structures. \cite{Chen2019} studied OMT for GMM, which however can only work on single layered data, i.e., gray scale images.
-The need of working directly on the original color images with the potential of capturing more information inspired us to generalize the OMT setting for one-layer data to three-layer data, i.e., color images.
-More generally, in this note, we develop optimal transport for vector Gaussian mixture models, which can have any dimension and any general connection structures among the layers.
-Furthermore, corresponding to unbalanced OMT, we also develop unbalanced version for Gaussian mixture models.
+The problem that motivated the present work arose when the authors were working with certain medical image data.
+The object was to compute optimal mass transport while preserving key structures.
+The authors of \cite{Chen2019} studied OMT for GMM, which however can only work on single layered data, e.g., gray scale images.
+The need for working directly on the original color images with the potential of capturing more information inspired us to generalize the OMT setting from the one-layered case to the three-layered case.
+More generally, in this note, we develop optimal transport for vector-valued Gaussian mixture models, which can have any dimension and any general connection structures among the layers.
+Furthermore, corresponding to unbalanced OMT, we also develop an unbalanced version for Gaussian mixture models.

+There have several relevant works in the literature describing various versions of OMT to GMMs and vector-valued data as well as extending the theory to manifolds, which we would like to review here in order to put the present work in proper perspective.
+First of all, Fitschen, Laus, and Schmitzer \cite{schmitzer_manifold} develop a rigorous transport theory for manifold-valued images.
+Delon and Desolneux \cite{delon_gmm} study a version of OMT for GMMs (with some beautiful examples), essentially equivalent to the work proposed in \cite{Chen2019} and followed in the present work.
+Fitschen, Laus and Steidl \cite{fitschen_rgb} formulate a dynamical model of transport for discrete RGB color images inspired by the work Benamou-Brenier \cite{BB}.
+In the work of Thorpe \emph{et al.} \cite{thorpe}, a transport-based distance is defined and studied, which is directly applicable to general, non-positive and multi-channel signals.

-In the present work, we will first give some background on GMM and OMT.
-After that, we summarize some of the work of \cite{Chen2019}.
-Based on that, we introduce two different approaches for the vector case.
-We also look into unbalanced GMM problem and conclude with some illustrative numerical results.
+In what follows, we will first give some background on GMM and OMT.
+Next, we summarize some of the work of \cite{Chen2019}, and then introduce two different approaches for the vector-valued case.
+We investigate the unbalanced GMM problem and conclude with some illustrative numerical results.